Educational psychologist

 Most of your first year on the Doctorate is university-based, while in your second and third year you'll spend three to four days a week on a practice-based placement with a local authority educational psychology service or other approved provider.
 You'll also need to complete a substantial piece of research and a dissertation.

-Successful completion of the Doctorate leads to eligibility to apply for chartered membership of the BPS, full membership of the BPS Division of Educational and Child Psychology and entry to the HCPC register as an educational psychologist.
+Successful completion of the Doctorate leads to eligibility to apply for chartered membership of the BPS, full membership of the BPS Division of Educational and Child Psychology, and entry to the HCPC register as an educational psychologist.

-You will then go on Stage 2, the Qualification in Educational Psychology (Scotland), a doctoral-level qualification that consists of a year (or part-time equivalent) of supervised practice in an accredited local authority educational psychology service.
+You will then go on Stage 2, the Qualification in Educational Psychology (Scotland), a doctoral-level qualification that consists of a year (or part-time equivalent) of supervised practice in a local authority educational psychology service.
 At the end of the training, you'll need to submit a portfolio of competence for assessment.
 Fees are paid by the Scottish government.

-On successful completion of the QEP(S), you're eligible for HCPC registration, as well as chartered membership of the BPS and Scottish Division of Educational Psychology.
+On successful completion of the QEP(S), you're eligible for HCPC registration, as well as chartered membership of the BPS and full membership of the Scottish Division of Educational Psychology.

 All students are subject to a criminal records check.